ransomink/utility-extension/README.md

 # utility-extension
-A utility library extending the functionality of unity types.
+A utility library for extending the functionality of unity types.